reidmorrison/semantic_logger/docs/index.md

 * File line number
     * Line number in the Ruby source code file that logged the message.
 * Duration
-    * Benchmark how long a block of code takes to run.
+    * How long did a block of code take to complete.
 * Exceptions
     * Natively capture and forward exceptions in their original form along with the complete backtrace.
     * Include child or caused-by exception information.